 I chose a muted palette rather than a bright rainbow of colors.
 I wanted a quilt that I could use on a bed, rather than something to hang on the wall, and a bright rainbow quilt doesn’t fit into the color scheme in my home.
 I realize that not everyone wants another bed quilt, so I am designing a version that can be made with 2.5″ leaves that will end up being wall quilt/lap quilt size.

 I hope you enjoy watching as I make my 2022 Temperature Quilt and I hope that you will join me and make your own version!
-I just set up a facebook group (HERE) for this challenge, so please join the group if you are making a 2022 Temperature Quilt!
+I just set up a facebook group (HERE) for this Block-A-Day Quilt, so please join the group if you are making a 2022 Temperature Quilt!
 It doesn’t matter if you are making my design or not, using my muted Cherrywood Color Palette or your own.
 I want to be there to support and encourage anyone making a 2022 Temperature Quilt!

 There are a series of steps that every quilter will need to research for the high and low temperatures of your location.
-During a Temperature Challenge Planning Night, I will show you how to do that research, and show you one example in addition to the research I did for Upton, MA.
+During a Block-A-Day Temperature Planning Night, I will show you how to do that research, and show you one example in addition to the research I did for Upton, MA.
 Would you like me to help you do your research?
 Send me your ZIP code in an e-mail with the subject line “PICK ME” and you might get to be my example!!
-The first Temperature Quilt Challenge Planning Night is on Monday, November 8, and the second one will be on Monday, December 6.
+The first Temperature Quilt Planning Night is on Monday, November 8, and the second one will be on Monday, December 6.
 CLICK HERE to get a ZOOM invitation so you can come and see what making a Temperature Quilt is all about!
 I will show you a simple way to find a typical temperature range for your location and how to set up your temperature quilt color chart.

 Have you made a temperature quilt?
 If you have, I’d love to see it!
-Post a photo on the 2022 Temperature Quilt Challenge Facebook page, or send me an e-mail with a photo that I can share!
+Post a photo on the 2022 Block-A-Day Temperature Quilt Facebook page, or send me an e-mail with a photo that I can share!

 Happy Applique!
 Sue